Two Months In Las Terrenas

 La Catrina is centrally located.

-Try the margaritas, very authentic.
+Try the margaritas; they are very authentic.

-Two others places for good food.
+Two other places for good food.

 Boulangerie Francaise